Bonus depreciation in real estate can be a powerful tool for an investor to use to significantly reduce taxable net income.

-In this article, we’ll take an in-depth look at real estate bonus depreciation, including an example of how to use bonus depreciation to reduce pre-tax income, and discuss how long the 100% bonus depreciation will last.
+In this article, we’ll take an in-depth look at real estate bonus depreciation, including an example of how to use bonus depreciation to reduce pre-tax income.

 - Bonus depreciation in real estate allows an investor to deduct the full cost of capital improvements in the same tax year the expense is incurred.

-- Bonus depreciation currently is 100% but is scheduled to be phased out by the end of the 2026 tax year.
+- Bonus depreciation is scheduled to be phased out by the end of the 2026 tax year.

 - Unlike a Section 179 deduction, bonus depreciation in real estate is not limited to an annual dollar amount.

 Before we talk about bonus depreciation, let’s begin with a quick review of real estate depreciation in general.

 As IRS Publication 946 explains, depreciation is an allowance real estate investors receive for property wear and tear, deterioration, or obsolescence.
 A real estate investor may use an annual depreciation deduction from pre-tax income to recover the cost basis of a property over the time an investor owns a property.